 This year’s Global Investigative Journalism Conference (GIJC17) is brought to you by GIJN and the Wits Journalism Program of the University of the Witwatersrand, with the support of Investigative Journalism Workshop and the University of of the Witwatersrand.
 This year’s conference incorporates the 12th African Investigative Journalism Conference (AIJC2017), an annual event hosted by Wits Journalism.

 Global Investigative Journalism Network (GIJN)

 The Global Investigative Journalism Network is the world’s premier international association of investigative reporting organizations.
-The Network’s membership includes 118 nonprofits and NGOs in 54 countries.
-GIJN’s missions include sponsoring global and regional conferences, training, and promoting best practices in investigative and data journalism.
+The Network’s membership comprises 155 nonprofits in 68 countries.
+GIJN’s mission includes sponsoring global and regional conferences, training, providing resources and advice, and promoting best practices in investigative and data journalism.
+The GIJN Help Desk has provided assistance to over 3,000 journalists in 100 countries.
 GIJN was founded in 2003 when more than 300 journalists gathered for the second Global Investigative Journalism Conference in Copenhagen.
-Membership is open to non-profit media organizations that support investigative or data journalism.
-If your organization is interested in joining, you can find out how to apply here.
+Membership is open to non-profit media organizations, or their equivalent, that support investigative or data journalism.